-From Yaya: Let me start by first introducing the newest member of the Hand Luggage Only team – Henry!
-I know you’re here for the amazing La Mercè festival so I’ll keep things brief. 🙂 Henry is a new addition to the Hand Luggage Only team (as I mentioned before) and will be popping in from time to time to say hi and share his travel stories!
+From Yaya: Let me start by first introducing the newest member of the Hand Luggage Only team.
+Henry!
+I know you’re here for the amazing La Mercè festival in Barcelona, so I’ll keep things brief.

 Fresh off the plane, I headed straight out to Jaume square to check out the Castellars which is essentially large teams competing to form the tallest human towers as possible.
 It’s the kinda thing you’d expect to see trained gymnasts perform but these were just normal people (this thrills and terrifies me in equal parts).

-My fears turns out to be warranted as I did actually see a tower collapse but luckily everyone was caught by the dozens of teammates below so I guess there’s a safety structure to it all?
+My fears turn out to be warranted as I did actually see a tower collapse but luckily everyone was caught by the dozens of teammates below so I guess there’s a safety structure to it all?

 If you pay attention though, every so often you’d find people escaping the giant costumes in a hot and sweaty mess.
 You’d never be able to tell from the outside being a La Mercè giant is not easy work.

 The rest of the day was pretty much spent eating my way through the city and soaking up the energy and atmosphere in the city.

 In the evening I headed back to the gothic quarter to check out the Correfoc – a fire run!
 If you plan on going to this, my biggest advice here is to try and cover up as much as possible.

 The fire running is one of the most mental things I’ve ever experienced and is definitely not for the faint-hearted!

 100s of devils, drummers and monsters run through the crowds letting off fireworks as they go showering everyone with sparks.

 It seems like the least safe thing ever but then again I had just seen small children climb up a 50ft human tower so, y’know…